dataminelab/elasticsearch-tutorial/imdb.md

 ```

 Notes:
-* doc_count_error_upper_bound: an upper bound of the error on the document counts for each term
+* `doc_count_error_upper_bound`: an upper bound of the error on the document counts for each term
-* sum_other_doc_count: when there are lots of unique terms, elasticsearch only returns the top terms; this number is the sum of the document counts for all buckets that are not part of the response
+* `sum_other_doc_count`: when there are lots of unique terms, elasticsearch only returns the top terms; this number is the sum of the document counts for all buckets that are not part of the response

 ## Filter aggregation